fzyzcjy/flutter_rust_bridge/website/docs/guides/how-to/logging.md

 # Logging

 Flutter Rust Bridge comes with logging build in - but you can override it with your own logging framework of choice.
+More concrete, you can overwrite the log outputting function with the one of your loging framework(s) of choice, which will automatically log statements from rust as well.

+## Setup
 // TODO update what needs to be done for setup
+In rust simply use `log::info!()` (or any of the [log crates log levels](https://docs.rs/log/latest/log/enum.Level.html)) to forward your log message to dart.
+Note that the log levels are translated to [darts logging package equivalents](https://pub.dev/documentation/logging/latest/logging/Level-class.html).

+In dart you are initializing the logging setup by calling `FRBLogger.init_logging();`.
+This not only sets logging up for the rust side, it returns the first logger you can use as well.
+Doing this in `main.dart`, preferably as a global variable `final LOGGER = FRBLogger.init_logger();` is recommended, so no rust log statement is executed before this setup.

 If using the template by `flutter_rust_bridge_codegen create/integrate`, the "print logs to console" is configured by default, via the auto-generated call to `flutter_rust_bridge::setup_default_user_utils()`.